harurang/black-jack-tui/README.txt

-This program mimics the black jack game based on user strategy using a text-based user interface (TUI).
+This program mimics the black jack game based on selected user strategy using a text-based user interface (TUI).
+Once a strategy is selected, game is automatically played.

 Testing: